I haven’t shared much to date about my “hair loss adventures”, and the work it’s taken to get it growing again.

 In most cases, Kinesiology can help.

-Get in touch if you’d like to explore Kinesiology for yourself.
+Get in touch if you’d like to try Kinesiology for yourself.

 |Amanda Roberts is a Kinesiologist, Intuitive Healer, educator and facilitator based in Melbourne, Australia.
 She offers Kinesiology sessions both in-person and via Skype/Zoom all over the world|